ActiveCampaign/mailmason/README.md

 * [X] Enables easy batch testing against the [Postmark Spamcheck API](http://spamcheck.postmarkapp.com)
 * [X] Enables easy batch testing through [Litmus](http://litmus.com)
 * [X] Enables easy uploading of image assets to your CDN so you can include images in your templates (but you don't have to)
+* [X] Enables easy template pushing to your Postmark account

 ## Interested in contributing?